HarshadKadam1998/Something-New-Everyday/README.md

 # Something-New-Everyday
-I learn new things  from opensource platforms,so I have decided "If I am getting something knowledgeable from others then I should also spread knowledge".
+I have learnt new things from opensource platform's,so I have decided "If I am getting something knowledgeable from others then I should also spread knowledge".